nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Glossary

+* **Alpha Release**: A version of the software that is feature complete but may have bugs.
+* **CLI**: Command line interface - Text based user interface which allows user to type instructions directly to the computer to perform certain tasks.
-* **GUI**: Graphical User Interface - User interface which allows users interact with the application through components such as icons, buttons and menus
+* **GUI**: Graphical User Interface - User interface which allows users interact with the application through components such as icons, buttons and menus.
-* **Mainstream OS**: Windows, Linux, Unix, MacOS
+* **Mainstream OS**: Windows, Linux, Unix, MacOS.
-* **Private contact detail**: A contact detail that is not meant to be shared with others
-* **MVP**: Minimum Viable Product - The minimum set of features that is required to make the product usable by the target user
+* **MVP**: Minimum Viable Product - The minimum set of features that is required to make the product usable by the target user.
+* **Private contact detail**: A contact detail that is not meant to be shared with others.
-* **Alpha Release**: A version of the software that is feature complete but may have bugs
+* **Public Release**: A version of the software that is released to the public with any bugs squashed after Release Candidate.
-* **Release Candidate**: A version of the software that is feature complete and has no known bugs
+* **Release Candidate**: A version of the software that is feature complete and has no known bugs.
-* **Public Release**: A version of the software that is released to the public with any bugs squashed after Release Candidate

 --------------------------------------------------------------------------------------------------------------------